dremio/dbt-dremio/docs/walkthrough.md

 #### Basics
 1. *name of your project*: enter whatever name you like
 2. *number of type of project*: enter the number for `dremio` (may not be 1 if you have other dbt libraries installed)
-3. *type of dremio project*: For this exercise choose `2` (The Following questions will defer depending on what you select for this option)
+3. *type of dremio project*: For this exercise choose `2` (The Following questions will differ depending on what you select for this option)
     - [1] dremio_cloud (if you are using Dremio Cloud, you'll need a Personal Access Token generated from the UI or REST API)
     - [2] software_with_username_password (if you are self-deploying Dremio like using Docker and want to authenticate using Username/Password)
     - [3] software_with_pat (if you are self-deploying Dremio like using Docker and want to authenticate using Personal Access Token which must be generated with Dremio REST API)